Chambhar: Culture and society

-Chambhars in Maharashtra follow Hinduism.
-They also revere Bhakti Sant Rohidas.
+Chambhars in Maharashtra follow hinduism.They also revere Bhakti Sant Rohidas.

 Social status

-Chambhars enjoyed better position unlike their counterparts of other states, e.g – Chamars of North India, Madigas of Andhra Pradesh, etc. Even they were part of mainstream business of local markets and economically well-off.
+Chambhars enjoyed better position unlike their counterparts of other states, e.g – Chamars, Ravidassias and Ramdasias of North India, Madigas of Andhra Pradesh, etc. Even they were part of mainstream business of local markets and economically well-off.

 Currently, Chambhars are in different fields and after the introduction of the reservation policy in India it helped a lot of them to improve their lifestyle.

 They fall under Scheduled Caste category in the states of Maharashtra and Karnataka.